jpetazzo/intro-to-docker/slides/Ambassadors/Body.md

   networks can add TLS encryption.
 * Ad-hoc deployments can use a master-less discovery protocol like avahi to register and discover services.
+* It is also possible to do one-shot reconfiguration of the ambassadors.
+It is slightly less dynamic but has much less requirements.

 <!SLIDE>
 # Section summary